tkf/emacs-jedi/doc/source/index.rst

    Emacs setup.
 You should also check minimal working examples in the install_ section.

+   (Note that currently there is no automated way to do this in Windows without Cygwin.
+If you know it, please document!)

 #.
 Run :kbd:`M-x` :el:symbol:`jedi:show-version-info`.
    This helps you in two ways.